Drafted: ROUND: 2 - Pick Number: 40 (NO)

-Draft Profile: BioIsaiah Foskey from De La Salle High School was rated a 4-star recruit by ESPN and handed a 4-star grade by 247 Sports.
-After high school, Foskey joined Notre Dame after being heavily recruited.
+Draft Profile: BioIsaiah Foskey from De La Salle High School was rated a 4-star recruit by ESPN and handed a 4-star grade by 247 Sports after playing bothe on defense and offense as a tight end.
+After high school, Foskey joined Notre Dame after being heavily recruited from even the top SEC schools.

-In 2019 as a freshman Foskey saw action in 4 games and played a total of 54 snaps at Edge Rusher for the Fighting Irish.
-He recorded just 5 tackles, one assist, while adding 4 stops.
+In 2019 as a freshman Foskey saw action in 4 games and played a total of 54 snaps for the Fighting Irish.
+He recorded only 5 tackles, one assist, while adding 4 stops in limited acction

 In 2021 as a junior Foskey played in 13 games and contributed on 564 snaps.
 He recorded 34 tackles, 6 assists while making 35 stops.
-In coverage Foskey chalked up no pass breakups, no interceptions, and QB rating when targetted of 104.2.
-As a pass rusher, he produced 32 total pressures, which included 17 QB hurries, 4 QB hits, and an excellent 11 sacks on the year.
+As a pass rusher, he produced 32 total pressures, which included 17 QB hurries, 4 QB hits, and an impressive 11 sacks on the year.

 Scouting Report: Strengths